The Internet is abundant in all sorts of newfangled resume ideas.

 Its two-column layout will surely hold as much information as you need but won’t look cluttered in the least.

+CV template for teenagers and students.
 Pro Tip: Use the best resume fonts to ensure maximum readability.
+17 Minimo

 This traditional resume template is free from any unnecessary distractions to focus exclusively on the content.